 - Keep it airtight.
 Before assembling the cake, it's easy to keep the individual pieces tightly wrapped in plastic wrap.
 After assembly, freeze until the outer cream sets then wrap in two layers of plastic wrap.

 - Avoid freezer burn.
-Any air that gets to the cake can cause freezer burn on the ice cream.
+Any air that gets to the cake can cause freezer burn on the ice cream, so keep it wrapped up tight.
 This cake is best eaten within two weeks.

 Cookies and Cream Ice Cream Cake